Kyushu (Kumamoto) Earthquake

 Kikuchi Reimei Kyokai (Dawn Church), also in Kumamoto Prefecture, has unfortunately suffered more extensive damage than Holy Trinity, Kumamoto, so services can no longer be safely held there.

 Some of the deaths occurring as an indirect result of the quake are caused by ‘economy-class syndrome’, as many people have been sleeping in their cars, and drinking very little.
 A special police unit has been helping to deal with this and other problems.
-See
+See this article in the Japan News.

 As of April 18th, the consequences of the Kyushu quakes included 43 known deaths, 9 missing, 1,101 injured, 94,181 evacuees, and 1,667 houses or other buildings totally or partially destroyed.
 There had been 540 quakes at various levels of intensity.
 Since that time, quakes have continued (over 1,000 now), but have become less frequent.
 Repairs to the Kyushu Expressway and to the Shinkansen tracks have already been completed sufficiently to reopen the routes from southern Kyushu to Fukuoka.